dode5656/RoleSync/README.md

-# DonorRole
+# RoleSync

 Want to make your players verify their discord account with your server?
 You came to the right place!

-DonorRole is a plugin that allows you to connect your discord server and minecraft server.
-Player can just run /donor command and get themselves a role in the discord server.
+RoleSync is a plugin that allows you to connect your discord server and minecraft server.
+Player can just run /sync command and get themselves role(s) in the discord server depending on their permissions.

 This is my first plugin so bear with me.